-Worried that chaotic, out-of-control growth could grow you out of business?
+Worried that uncontrolled growth could tank your business?

-But they soon noticed that they were in over their heads.
-Orders were rushing in, product was piling up in the basement of their existing company, and John’s wife was burning the midnight oil to keep up with the bookkeeping.
-Chaos was about to overwhelm the budding venture, finishing it off before they even got started.
+Orders were rushing in, product was piling up, and John’s wife was burning the midnight oil to keep up with the bookkeeping.
+Chaos was about to overwhelm their budding venture, finishing it off before it even got started.

-John and Will realized that if they did not take action fast, their company would grow itself out of business.
+John and Will realized that if they did not act fast, their company would grow itself out of business.

-Picture yourself having someone on your team who loves designing a business so it works like a well-oiled machine as much as you love creating your product and getting in out there
+Imagine having someone on your team who loves designing high-functioning businesses just as much as you love creating and distributing your product

 Meanwhile, you get to focus on the parts you love – coming up with great products and getting others excited about them.
-You are confident that your business has everything in place so it grows in a controlled, managed manner and takes you where you want to go over the long term.
+You are confident that your business has everything in place to help it grow in a controlled, managed manner and take you where you want to go in the long term.

-After the first round of funding comes in and a company enters its first growth phase, business-killing chaos can come quickly.
+After the initial round of funding comes in and a company enters its first growth phase, business-killing chaos can come quickly.

-- When a business is just getting off the ground, it is usually run on an ad hoc basis, with decisions made and things done based on gut feeling as the situation arises
+- When a business is getting off the ground, it is usually run on an ad hoc basis, with decisions made and things done based on gut feeling as each situation arises.

-- With so many moving parts, it is often unclear what needs to be set up now to get to the next level of growth
+- With so many moving parts, it is often unclear what needs to be set up immediately to get to the next level of growth.

 There are many pitfalls along the path to controlled, manageable growth – but they can be avoided.

 A business, like a machine, is composed of many parts.
-Each part must be within tolerance limits, fit together and work in concert with the others.
-The end result has to be that the business, like any other machine, does what you intend it to do.
+Each part must exist within tolerance limits, fit together and work in concert with the others.
+The end result has to be that the machine does what you intend it to do.

-Here’s how you create a business that works like a well-oiled machine:
+Here’s how you create a business that works this smoothly:

 - Get your team in alignment.
-Often, startups have the right people, but they are in the wrong roles.
-This causes HR or financial problems
+Often, startups have the right people in the wrong roles.
+This can ultimately cause synergy or financial problems.

 Walk the tightrope between out-of-control growth and stagnation